wangyueya/yywang/_news/announcement_6.md

 ---
 layout: post
-date: 2022-09-01
+date: 2022-12-15
 inline: true
 ---

-I have my Ph.D. journey started and get the **Redbird Scholarship**! :sparkles:
+I attended the **AGU 2022 Fall Meeting** in Chicago, USA  I presented my work on the "Investigating the effect of aerosol uncertainty on convective precipitation forecasting in South China's coastal area".